Impact Of Growing Up In The Foster Care System On Mental Health

 Human development is a complex subject, especially during the formative years.
 Children and adolescents from birth to 25 years of age experience the forming of new neural pathways and brain development that can shape how they view themselves, their relationships, and the world around them.
 For adults who grew up in the foster care system as children or teens, adverse life experiences and trauma may be common occurrences, and they can impact the brain and body substantially.

 While each child experiencing foster care may have a different experience.
 It might not be uncommon for them to experience multiple traumatic events.
 While seen as a temporary arrangement for those awaiting adoption, many children in foster care spend half their childhood and adolescent lives in group homes.
 Children in foster care are also at increased risk for child abuse and other forms of trauma.
 As a result, their mental health can be impacted as they move into adulthood.

 Understanding the mental health of foster children and teens may help foster parents, social workers, and former foster children understand how to reduce these risks and find support.

 Though foster care is the temporary placement of a child with a different person or family, sometimes that placement becomes permanent.
 Foster care may become permanent when a family or individual decides to adopt the child.
-However, this situation might only be possible when the gestational caregivers of the child are no longer available, have lost custody of their children, or have signed away their rights.
+However, this situation might only be possible when the birth caregivers of the child are no longer available,had their rights terminated, or have signed away their rights.
 When a child isn’t adopted or reunited with their family by 18, they may “age out” of the system.

 Foster parents or caregivers are the people who offer their home, resources, and support to a child in need.
 They might also be referred to as foster families.
 These individuals, couples, or families provide basic needs for the child while extending safety, belonging, and love during their time together.
 Children in foster care may have experienced trauma at a young age, and foster carers often take classes to prepare themselves for these topics.